 Nov 05, 2019

 Go back just ten years, utter the word ‘podcast’ and you’d have been greeted with a blank, confused stare.
 But mention it now and you’ll have a queue of people telling you what they’re listening to, what you should be listening to and why podcasts are the future.
-This audio phenomenon has taken the world by storm, with 12.5% of Brits and 32% of Americans tuning in to an episode every week.
+This audio phenomenon has taken the world by storm, with 12.5% of Brits and 32% of Americans tuning in to an episode regularly.
 And by recent calculations, there’s a virtual library of over 29 million to choose from.
 So let’s cut through the noise, find out what’s behind this meteoric rise, and see what it means for the future of audio.

 Much of the podcast boom can be put down to the millennial generation and the shifting nature of how they consume entertainment.
 Where their parents turned to David Letterman and other late night talk shows for light comedy and guest interviews, the younger generation have Joe Rogan and 2 Dope Queens.
 Where once people pored through encyclopaedias for niche facts and explanations, now you need only listen to the ‘Stuff You Should Know’ series.
 And for every political, sports or health itch, you can find the perfect podcast to scratch it.
 In fact, the sheer number of topics covered means there’s a supplement for almost every aspect of our daily lives.
 But it’s more than simply increased availability, the beauty of the podcast lies in the interactive audio element – it’s something you can easily digest on the commute, in the kitchen or anywhere you are.